MicrosoftDocs/powerquery-docs/powerquery-docs/odbc.md

 LocalizationGroup: reference
 ---

-# Enabling Direct Query for an ODBC based connector
+# Enabling DirectQuery for an ODBC based connector

 Using M's built-in [Odbc.DataSource](/powerquery-m/odbc-datasource) function is the recommended way to create custom connectors for data sources that have an existing ODBC driver and/or support a SQL query syntax.
 Wrapping the [Odbc.DataSource](/powerquery-m/odbc-datasource) function will allow your connector to inherit default query folding behavior based on the capabilities reported by your driver.
 This will enable the M engine to generate SQL statements based on filters and other transformations defined by the user within the Power Query experience, without having to provide this logic within the connector itself.